 After you've done this, on an empty timeline in Preceden click Export and Share, then the CSV/Excel Import link and then follow the instructions to import the CSV to your timeline:

 A few notes on importing:

-- Preceden darkens the colors to make them appear better on the default white background, but you can easily customize the event colors or the timeline's theme after the import.
+- Preceden darkens the colors to make them appear better on the default white background, but you can easily customize the event colors after the import.

 - Preceden doesn't support all of the same features as Timeglider like the concept of importance.
 For that reason, the timeline in Preceden will not look exactly the same as it did in Timeglider.

 - It's not possible to import the images from your Timeglider timeline into your new Preceden timeline.
 To do that, you'll need to re-add the images to the events in Preceden after you've imported the CSV.

 - Free accounts on Preceden are limited to 1 timeline with 10 events which will cover the majority of Timeglider users.
-For power users who need to import multiple timelines from Timeglider or ones with 11+ events, you'll need a premium account on Preceden.
+For power users who need to import multiple timelines from Timeglider or ones with 11+ events, you'll need a premium account (Pro or Business) on Preceden.